mlcommons/training/data_generation/fractal_graph_expansions/README.md

   1) Download MovieLens20m from https://grouplens.org/datasets/movielens/
   (permalink http://grouplens.org/datasets/movielens/20m/).
   2) python run_expansion.py will generate the data set with the following flags
-    a) --input_csv_file, the path to the ratings.csv file downloaded from MovieLens.
+  * --input_csv_file, the path to the ratings.csv file downloaded
+    from MovieLens.
-    b) --num_row_multiplier, the multiplier for the number of users.
+  * --num_row_multiplier, the multiplier for the number of users.
+    16 (default) yields ~1B interactions, for now 4 is used to train models.
-    c) --num_col_multiplier, the multiplier for the number of items.
+  * --num_col_multiplier, the multiplier for the number of items.
+    32 (default) yields ~1B interactions, for now 16 is used to train models.
-    d) --output_prefix, the path to the output files including their prefix.
+  * --output_prefix, the path to the output files including their prefix.

+Sizes of generated data sets:
+  1) With --num_row_multiplier=16 --num_col_multiplier=32:
+  * 1,223,962,043 interactions in train set
+  * 12,709,557 interactions in test set
+  * 2,197,225 users
+  * 855,776 items
+  2) With --num_row_multiplier=16 --num_col_multiplier=32:
+  * 131,203,749 interactions in train set
+  * 1,462,391 interactions in test set
+  * 498,975 users
+  * 427,888 items

 A train and test set will be generated.
 No information from the test set is available in the train set.